Schools desperate for help ask parents to work as substitute teachers - NewsBreak

 Yandary Chatwin, a spokeswoman for the Salt Lake City School District, said, “Anyone who’s willing and able to substitute, we absolutely welcome you to apply for that.”

-Chatwin explained that many of those who would normally be willing to help out are reluctant at this time because of the spread of the omicron variant.Springboro Schools cancels bus routes due to staff shortages
+Chatwin explained that many of those who would normally be willing to help out are reluctant at this time because of the spread of the omicron variant.Virginia colleges reverse vaccine mandate for staff, following governor’s order

 She also mentioned that the school districts have lifted certain restrictions, such as the number of hours you can work, in order to attract more people interested in helping out.